 5. Can be used on a solid or slatted foundation – A mattress rug can be used on either a solid or slatted foundation, depending on your preferences.

 6. Protection – A mattress rug can help to protect a mattress from dirt and other debris.
-It can also help to extend the life of the mattress by preventing premature wear and tear.
+It can also help extend the mattress’s life by preventing premature wear and tear.

 7. Makes your mattress firmer – If you find your mattress too soft, a mattress rug can help to make it feel firmer by providing additional support.